 CBH Resources Limited is a significant producer of silver, lead and zinc in Australia.
-The company operates the Endeavor Mine at Cobar, and has developed the Rasp Mine at Broken Hill which is expected to be in commercial production by Q3 2012 following completion of plant commissioning and testing.
-CBH also operates a shiploading facility at Newcastle, NSW which handles the export of mineral concentrates on behalf of a number of NSW mines.
+The company operates two mines in New South Wales, the Endeavor Mine at Cobar and the Rasp Mine at Broken Hill.
+CBH also operates a shiploading facility at Newcastle, NSW which handles the export of mineral concentrates on behalf of a number of NSW mines including Endeavor and Rasp.

 The Endeavor Mine (Zn-Pb-Ag) is an underground mine that commenced operation in 1983 and was acquired by CBH in 2003.
 The mine is currently working to an operating plan of 720,000 tonnes per year to produce approximately 44,000 tonnes of zinc metal in concentrate and 24,000 tonnes of lead metal in concentrate.

 The Rasp Mine (Zn-Pb-Ag) at Broken Hill received development approval from the NSW government in January 2011 and construction was completed on schedule in April 2012.
 The Mine is now in production which is planned to average 34,000 tonnes of zinc metal in concentrate, 28,000 tonnes of lead metal in concentrate, and 1.1 million ounces of silver in the lead concentrate.
 Rasp Mine employs 150 people and will have a mine life in excess of 15 years.